Efficient Communication in Organizations: Discussion

+In the model, the receiver cannot implement transfers or choose the senders' payoff structure.\footnote{Mechanisms that involve transfers are inefficient because, compared to the outcome under complete information, at least one player incurs a cost when participating in a transfer.
+Therefore, allowing for transfers does not affect the paper's results.} Even if the receiver could affect the senders' payoff structure within the limits prescribed in Section~\ref{sec:model}, the only way to obtain an efficient and collusion-proof outcome is by using public advocacy.
+If the receiver could, then it would set an environment with prohibitively high misreporting costs to spur truthful reporting.
+However, organizations may be limited when choosing among mechanisms, either because of exogenous constraints or commitment problems.
+The main result is positive: efficiency can be obtained even when organizations can only decide how to structure communication.

 Two additional extensions are worth discussing.
 First, the model assumes that senders know the state perfectly.
-A model variant with imperfectly informed senders injects an information aggregation problem over a purely strategic problem of information elicitation.
-The receiver's need to aggregate information makes protocols with more senders more appealing.
+A model variant with imperfectly informed senders introduces an information aggregation problem alongside the strategic problem of information elicitation.
+The receiver's need to aggregate information from imperfectly informed agents typically makes protocols with a higher number of senders more appealing.
 Second, it is assumed that truthful reporting is costless.
-However, senders and the organization may incur substantial consultation costs.
-The need to economize on consultations makes protocols with fewer senders more appealing.
-Importantly, these two last model variants prevent efficient outcomes by default: without perfectly informed senders, the receiver cannot make fully informed decisions; without a costless report, communication always involves inefficient expenditures.
+However, players may incur substantial consultation costs, making protocols with fewer senders more appealing.
+While these extensions are relevant in broader contexts, they play no role in the present analysis, as the model's notion of efficiency presumes informed decision-making and costless reporting.
+In most cases, the receiver cannot make informed decisions when senders lack knowledge of the state, and communication involving costly reports necessarily entails inefficiencies.